hgcabuyadao/JavaScript-Projects/README.md

 # JavaScript-Projects

-My JavaScript Projects will be all saved in this repository.
+My JavaScript Projects will be all save in this repository.